mkreitze/libFBCAGen/README.md

 # Preface

-The following is a quick, reproducible and infintely scalable method to generate similar looking videogame level-maps using fashion based cellular automata.
+The following is a quick, reproducible and infinitely scalable method to generate similar looking videogame level-maps using fashion based cellular automata.
 Fashion Based Cellular Automata (FBCA) are self organizing structures that are normal cellular automata with a governing rule set known as a score matrix.
 This score matrix allows a single cell of a FBCA to change its state to a nearby more desirable state by evaluating scores assigned to each cell.
-Since FBCA exhibit self organizing behaviour which, when they are paired with an inital random state they produce level-maps that have similar local behaviour but different global configurations.
+Since FBCA exhibit self organizing behaviour which, when they are paired with an initial random state they produce level-maps that have similar local behaviour but different global configurations.
 FBCA were first defined (here).
 As a visual, the image below is made by an FBCA.

 ![A cavern map image](https://github.com/mkreitze/libFBCAGen/blob/master/resources/niceImage/niceImage%206.png)